Tile filters allow you to compress and encrypt attribute and dimension data for your arrays.

 # ... create (or retrieve) array schema sch# assign filter list to an existing schemasch <-tiledb_array_schema_set_offsets_filter_list(sch, filter_list_2)# Alternatively create a new schema and set the offsets filter listsch <-tiledb_array_schema(dom, a, offsets_filter_list = filter_list_2)

-You can also set filters on the validity vectors for fixed-length or variable-length attributes.
+The same applies to the validity vectors for fixed-length or variable-length attributes.

 # Create the schema setting the offsets filter list# ... create domain dom# ... create attribute a# ... create filter list filter_list_3# Create the schema setting the offsets filter listschema = tiledb.ArraySchema( domain=dom, sparse=False, attrs=[a], validity_filters=filter_list_1)